VCE Environmental Science enables students

 to explore the interrelationships between Earth’s four systems.
 Students examine

-how past and current human activities affect the environment and how future
+how past and current human activities affect the environment and how future challenges can be managed sustainably.

 >In undertaking this study, students gain an understanding of the complexity of